 Want to cut to the chase?
 Download our printable beach packing list here:

 What should you bring for a day at the beach?

 Essential items include a beach bag to carry all your other stuff, including sunscreen and aloe vera, towels, beach blankets, snacks, drinks, and maybe a good book.
-You’ll also want to bring a hat, sunglasses, and your bathing suit.
+You’ll also want to bring a hat, sunglasses, and a bathing suit.

 Don’t let the sun get the best of you by ensuring your beach camping packing list includes essentials like UV protective sunglasses, a wide-brim hat, and sunscreen.
-Make sure you also pack lightweight, long sleeve shirts, loose pants, and shoes that cover your feet to stay protected when you’re not in the water.
+Make sure you also pack lightweight, long-sleeved shirts, loose pants, and shoes that cover your feet to stay protected when you’re not in the water.

 How can I organize my beach gear and accessories efficiently after my trip?

-Take our word for it – unload everything outside first when you get home so you can wash the sand off before bringing it into your house or garage.
-If you purchase a large cooler for your trip, it can also double as a great storage bin when you get home – otherwise, consider this Pack-Away Bin that comes with little storage cubes to help keep everything organized.
+Take our word for it – unload everything outside when you get home so you can wash the sand off before bringing it into your house or garage.
+If you purchase a large cooler for your trip, it can also double as a great storage bin when you get home – otherwise, consider this Pack-Away Bin with little storage cubes to help keep everything organized.